 I merge this data with information on covenant violations reported in SEC 10-K and 10-Q filings as well as firm-quarter level income and balance sheet information from Compustat.
-Information on covenant violations comes from Becher et al. (2021), who extend the covenant violation data set in Nini et al. (2012) using a similar text-search algorithm.
-In particular, the algorithm searches for the joint occurrence of the word "covenant" and the following five phrases in the surrounding seven lines from the initial hit: "waiv", "viol", "in default", "modif", and "not in compliance".
-I use an adapted algorithm to extend their data further from the years 2015 to 2020.
+Information on covenant violations comes from Becher et al. (2021), who extend the covenant violation data set in Nini et al. (2012).4 In particular, the algorithm searches for the joint occurrence of the word "covenant" and the following five phrases in the surrounding seven lines from the initial hit: "waiv", "viol", "in default", "modif", and "not in compliance".
+I use a similar algorithm to extend the dataset of covenant violations to 2020.

 Subsequent analyses focus on a sample of firm-quarter observations of firms incorporated in the United States, excluding utilities (SIC 4900-4999) and financials (SIC 6000-6999), from quarters 2002Q1 to 2020Q1 constructed from the intersection of three datasets: (1) earnings call transcript from Factset, (2) income and balance sheet information from Compustat, and (3) covenant violations data from SEC 10-K and 10-Q filings.
 I winsorize all continuous variables at the 1 and 99 percent levels.
-The merged sample consists of 86,694 firm-quarter observations from 4,088 permanent Compustat firm identifiers (gykey).
+The merged sample consists of 138,111 firm-quarter observations from 5,249 permanent Compustat firm identifiers (gvkey).

 I also consider a restricted sample of firm-quarter observations with data on financial covenants from LPC DealScan.
 LPC DealScan database records information on private syndicated debt contracts, where syndicated means a group of lenders jointly lending to a single borrower (Berlin et al. (2020)).
 Financial covenant information is available for 12 percent of debt contracts originated or amended between 2000 and 2020.
-The restricted sample consists of 44,108 firm-quarter observations with 2,057 firms.
+The restricted sample consists of 59,403 firm-quarter observations with 2,415 firms.